 Cook County Assessor's Residential Property Characteristics

 Finally, we complemented the ACS feature set with data from the Cook County Assessor’s Residential Property Characteristics dataset.
-Filtering for properties in the city of Chicago, we used aggregate indicators at the census block group level for (i) mean/median land value; (ii) mean/median property value; (iii) mean/median land size in square feet; (iv) mean/median property size in square feet; (v) mean/median property age; and a series of one-hot encoded binary variables for property type, wall material, roof material, repair condition, and renovation status of the property.
+Filtering for properties in the city of Chicago, we used aggregate indicators at the census block group level for (i) mean/median land value; (ii) mean/median building value; (iii) mean/median land size in square feet; (iv) mean/median building size in square feet; (v) mean/median building age; and a series of one-hot encoded binary variables for property type, wall material, roof material, repair condition, and renovation status of the property.

-[James to insert any additional/relevant information regarding assessment data].
+Of the 1,995,108 total residences in the Cook County assessment dataset, we focus on the 728,543 that occur within Chicago’s city boundaries.
+The following table shows summary statistics for the assessment variables we have utilized in our models

+Assessment Variables